melt7777/admintools/1and1/commands.md

 ## VNC: For accessing rescue mode, we recommend UltraVNC Viewer Portable:
 http://www.uvnc.com/component/jdownloads/summary/5/97.html

-## How to mitigate 504 errors on the Managed Cloud Servers:
+## Managed Cloud Servers: How to mitigate 504 errors on the Managed Cloud Servers:

 A feature of the Managed Cloud Panel that we are finding to be helpful with 504 issues: You can change the resources of your server between the web server and the database server.
 In the Cloud Panel click Servers then click your server in the main Panel.
 Then look below and you will see the change Resources button.
 Choose custom and change your allocation as you see fit.
 Note: This may restart the services on the server which takes a moment.